StanSkrivanek/git_basics/lesson_12.md

 [DHEx explained - video](https://www.youtube.com/watch?v=NmM9HA2MQGI)

 But that's not all there may happen situation that some way will unauthorized entity ("man in middle") break this encrypted communication and pretend to be `HOST` and `CLIENT`.
-If this happened "man in middle" can read and modified data send over this "secure" communication pipe.
+If this happened "man in middle" can read and/or modified these data and send them over this "secure" communication pipe.

 Don't worry there is a way how to make this possible vulnerability more secure by using Hash function.